 - Place all the ingredients in a large bowl.

 - Take an old fashioned potato masher and mix ingredients until well combined.
 Better yet, use your hands!

-- Weigh out sausage into one pound portions.
+- Weigh out the sausage into one-pound portions.
 Wrap in freezer paper, label, and freeze until needed.

 Originally published on November 15, 2013.
 Updated with new pictures and information.